Congregation Shearith Israel: Founding and synagogue buildings

 The first group of Spanish and Portuguese Jews were twenty-three refugees from Dutch Brazil, who arrived in New Amsterdam in September 1654.
-After being initially rebuffed by the anti-Semitic Director of New Netherland Peter Stuyvesant, Jews were given official permission to settle in the colony in 1655.
+After being initially rebuffed by the Director of New Netherland, Peter Stuyvesant, Jews were given official permission to settle in the colony in 1655.
 This year marks the founding of the Congregation Shearith Israel.
 Although they were allowed to stay in New Amsterdam, they faced discrimination and were not given permission to worship in a public synagogue for some time (throughout the Dutch period and into the British).
 The Congregation did, however, make arrangements for a cemetery beginning in 1656.

 It was not until 1730 that the Congregation was able to build a synagogue of its own; it was built on Mill Street (now South William Street) in lower Manhattan.
 The Mill Street synagogue was said to have had access to a nearby spring which it used as a mikveh for ritual baths.
 Before 1730, as noted on a 1695 map of New York, the congregation worshipped in rented quarters on Beaver Street and subsequently on Mill Street.
 Since 1730, the Congregation has worshipped in five synagogue buildings: